APS-2 Coleman worksite director: I spent my whole adult life serving in the U.S. Army

 |0

-This work, APS-2 Coleman worksite director: I spent my whole adult life serving in the U.S. Army [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, APS-2 Coleman worksite director: I spent my whole adult life serving in the U.S. Army, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-APS-2 Coleman worksite director: I spent my whole adult life serving in the U.S. Army

 LEAVE A COMMENT